How can I purchase a Wright Plus ticket?

 How will I receive my tickets?

 Upon completion of your online or phone order, you will receive a confirmation email and a separate “eTicket” email.
-You will receive a third email in April 2021 with complete event details.
+You will receive a third email in April/May 2022 with complete event details.

 On the day of the Wright Plus Housewalk, bring your eTicket(s) with you to check-in at the Orientation Center.
 Ultimate Plus and Ultimate Saturday guests bring your eTicket(s) to the appropriate check-in point on the date and time of your event.

 The number of tickets sold is limited and we recommend buying early to avoid disappointment.

 Proceeds from the sale of Wright Plus Housewalk tickets benefit the Frank Lloyd Wright Trust, a 501(c)(3) not-for-profit organization.
 Tickets are non-refundable.
 The value of goods or services received with a ticket for Wright Plus 2022 is $46.00 per general ticket and $0.00 per member ticket.
 Please consult your tax adviser for more information.

 You should allow all day for the tour.
 You will need to wait in line to view buildings.
 Wait times vary depending on the time of day and location.
 The buildings are open 9 am to 5 pm.
 If you are already in line to see a specific home at 4:30 pm, you will be allowed inside.